spatie/docs.spatie.be-old/resources/views/laravel-backup/v4/advanced-usage/adding-extra-files-to-a-backup.md

 ---
-title: Adding extra Files to a backup
+title: Adding extra files to a backup
 ---

-When performing a backup the package will create a manifest of all file that are selected for backup.
-After the manifest is created, a zip will made containing all files from the manifest.
-The zipfile will be copied over to the configured backup destinations.
+When performing a backup, the package will create a manifest of all the files that have been selected for backup.
+After the manifest is created, a zip file will be made containing all the files from the manifest.
+The zip file will be copied to the configured backup destinations.

-Right after the manifest is created and before the zip is created created the `Spatie\Backup\Events\BackupManifestWasCreated`-event will be fired.
-This is what is looks like:
+Right after the manifest is created, and before the zip file is created, the `Spatie\Backup\Events\BackupManifestWasCreated` event will be fired.
+This is what it looks like:

 ```
 namespace Spatie\Backup\Events;